Skip to Main Content

 As your chair of CFA, my pledge to you is that we will never hide the cost of our administration, programs, and communal life together.
 You need that information so that you can set our budget and priorities for what we do as a conference.
 Our focus is supporting you and your congregation as you help write our communal story together.
 Personally, I will also never shy from celebrating the good that we do.
 I am here because you and many others like you gave towards apportionments.
 Thank you.

 I also want to thank Kim Emery, past CFA chair, for the legacy that she leaves.
 It was because of Kim that we updated our conference apportionment formula to be much clearer.
-My hope is that the clarity of that formula and our financial reporting allows you to see how connected you are to Church here and throughout the world.
+My hope is that the clarity of that formula and our financial reporting allows you to see how connected you are to the church here and throughout the world.
 Thank you for supporting this connection.